 If you’re coming to New Orleans and hoping to experience the city’s outdoor activities, autumn is most certainly the perfect time to visit.
-Spend a day kayaking, stand-up paddleboarding or relaxing by Bayou St. John, or have a picnic in one of New Orleans’ lush green parks.
+Spend a day kayaking, stand-up paddleboarding, or relaxing by Bayou St. John, or have a picnic in one of New Orleans’ lush green parks.
 Travelers hoping to get active outdoors may be interested in grabbing a rental bike and riding around charming neighborhoods like Esplanade Ridge or the Bywater.

 Fall is the ideal time to enjoy New Orleans by foot, bus, carriage, bike or even boat.
 Book a tour with one of these companies to get exploring with an expert - you can find companies that tour by neighborhood, companies that focus on food and drink, or companies that will even take you out to the swamps of Louisiana.

 … does Halloween better than anywhere else.
 Costumes and decorations range from hilarious to downright scary, so be sure that you prepare a memorable costume no matter how you choose to celebrate.
 A ghost or haunted history tour is the perfect way to get into the Halloween spirit, and spooky stories abound in tales of New Orleans’ past.
-Krewe of Boo, New Orleans’ spookiest parade, returns on October 23 just in time for Halloween.
+Krewe of Boo, New Orleans’ spookiest parade, returns on October 22 just in time for Halloween.
 Haunted houses and other spooky-themed attractions make October the perfect time to visit.